JiapengLi/dbc/README.md

 # DBC

 After involved in Car OBD area, I get to know about DBC (DBC file is a proprietary format that describes the data over a CAN bus).
 But the whole DBC thing is a kind of mess, you can only get something to work, but indeed not all.
-So I decide to change it, the target of this project is to **open source a full functional DBC file to support ISO15031-4 and J1979DA**.
+So I decide to change it, the target of this project is to **open source a full functional DBC file to support ISO15031-4 and SAE J1979DA**.

 I hope to make it easy to design an OBD simulator for developers or even certification labs with the dbc file provided by this project.